JayRichh/to-do/README.md

 ### Requirements:

   * Create all elements via JavaSccript
-  * Include properties for items that include at minimum title, desc, dueDate, priority.
+  * Include properties for items that include at minimum title, desc, dueDate, priority
-  * To do's should have projects or separate lists of todos.
+  * Tasks should have projects or separate lists
   * Utilize localstorage to save projects/ tasks

 ## Scope Creep: